zkcilef/juice-shop-ghas-workshop/_labs/lab8-ec.md

 We are just using the out of the box secret scanning settings.
 Perhaps you are interested in finding other patterns, such as credit card patterns, committed in the code.

-TODO: we should commit a fake credit card number in the code so they can find it

 This lab covers parts of the following exam domains:

 - Domain 2: Configure and use secret scanning